dkbrookie/Monitoring/Workstation/Best_Practice_List.md

 ## Maintenance

 - Disk cleanup once weekly
+- Disk defrag if disk is more than 15% fragemented
+  - Disk must be spindle, not an SSD/NVMe
-- Disk defrag if disk is more than 15% fragemented.
-Only start defrag after 10PM or inside of maintenance window.
+  - Only start defrag after 10PM or inside of maintenance window